sonic-pi-net/sonic-pi/etc/doc/cheatsheets/fx.md

     - Modulatable

   * :amp
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
-Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played.
+Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played (due to compression.)
     - default: 1
     - constraints: must be zero or greater
     - Modulatable